Duchy of Brunswick-Lüneburg: Principality of Brunswick-Wolfenbüttel

-These acts were officially declared as an English invasion and usurpation in the edict of Charles II of Brunswick-Wolfenbüttel on May 10, 1827.
-In the 10th year of his reign he was driven from the Duchy, and had since condemned these treasonous acts of his brother and Hanover as capital offenses, and sentenced them as such.
-France, the UK and the USA co-signed treaties that would have ousted Hanover and placed them in the hands of Charles II, had they followed through.

-In 1866 Prussia annexed the territories and refused to recognize the Kingdom of Hanover or any of those new titles.
-Prince Charles II of Brunswick-Wolfenbüttel also protested these violent annexations from his places of exile in Paris, as well as Geneva Switzerland, and from the UK.
-His protests included repudiations of the new entities and titles created by the Council of Vienna, most of which were published in the Gazette on an annual basis.
-Prussia recognized Duke Charles II as the rightful Duke, although in exile.

-Most countries agreed as well, that he remained the de jure (and 10 years de facto) Duke and recognized all his execution of office as de facto.
-These recognitions were consistent with what transpired from his signed and sealed will dated the 12th of April 1873.
-The whole world unanimously honored his will which stated Hanover and his brother were (after having been condemned to death) not his natural family.
-The text included all the domains, estates, etc of Brunswick were transferred to Geveva.
-Otto von Bismark honored the treaty in sending financial assets of the domains of Brunswick to Geneva.
+Following the Congress of Vienna and territorial adjustments the principality formed the basis of the new Duchy of Brunswick.

-Principality of Calenberg (later Electorate of Brunswick-Lüneburg)
+Principality of Calenberg (later Electorate of Hanover)

-In 1432 the estates gained by the Principality of Brunswick-Wolfenbüttel between the Deister and Leine split away as the Principality of Calenberg.
+In 1432, the estates gained by the Principality of Brunswick-Wolfenbüttel between the Deister and Leine split away as the Principality of Calenberg.

-To the north this new state bordered on the County of Hoya near Nienburg and extended from there in a narrow, winding strip southwards up the River Leine through Wunstorf and Hanover where it reached the Principality of Wolfenbüttel.
-In 1495 it was expanded around Göttingen.
-In 1584 it went back to the Wolfenbüttel Line.
+To the north, this new state bordered on the County of Hoya near Nienburg and extended from there in a narrow, winding strip southwards up the River Leine through Wunstorf and Hanover where it reached the Principality of Wolfenbüttel.
+In 1495, it was expanded around Göttingen.
+In 1584, it returned to the Wolfenbüttel Line.

 In 1634, as a result of inheritance distributions, it went to the House of Lüneburg, before becoming an independent principality again in 1635, when it was given to George, younger brother of Prince Ernest II of Lüneburg, who chose Hanover as his Residenz.
 New territory was added in 1665 in the vicinity of Grubenhagen and in 1705 around the Principality of Lüneburg.
-In 1692 Duke Ernest Augustus from the Calenberg Line acquired the right to be a prince-elector as the Prince-Elector of Brunswick-Lüneburg.
-Colloquially the Electorate was also known as the Electorate of Hanover or as Kurhannover.
-In 1814 it was succeeded by the Kingdom of Hanover.
+In 1692, Duke Ernest Augustus from the Calenberg Line, acquired the right to be a prince-elector as the Prince-Elector of Brunswick-Lüneburg.
+Colloquially, the Electorate was also known as the Electorate of Hanover or as Kurhannover.
+In 1814, it was succeeded by the Kingdom of Hanover.